SEX THERAPY

 certain lack of interest in sex we have both shown.
 Then I felt

-inadequate and insecure to recognize and address the problem so it went
+inadequate and insecure to recognize and address the problem so it

 from bad to worse.
 WE always used excuses> working hard, my wife's

-pregnancy, recovery after child birth, etc. At this point I am the one
+pregnancy, recovery after child birth, etc. At this point I am the

 who is trying to show how keen I am to improve our sex life (in a last